Diploma of Counselling

 When you have all the required supporting information for your application, please apply online here.

-‘This course is not available for Overseas Students’
+Diploma of Counselling is not available for Overseas enrollment.

-The Diploma of Counselling has six compulsory core units and two elective units.
+The Diploma of Counselling has five compulsory core units and three elective units.

 Core Units: